 If you’re both burning out, or your spouse taking on more will cause them to burn out, then you’ll need to also look at other options.

 Unfortunately, that’s not something that’s possible for everyone.
-Maybe even with all you do your budget is still maxed out, or maybe you have reasons to avoid people coming over during a pandemic.
+Maybe even with all you do your budget is still maxed out, or maybe you don’t feel comfortable with people in your house.

 Here are some other ideas for what you can do.